dcoy/Learning-Python/README.md

-### Learning Python
+### Python

-This is the repository where I'm logging what I learn with Python 3.
-I am using [Think Python 2](http://greenteapress.com/wp/think-python-2e/) by Green Tea Press.

-I will also be creating scripts to interact with

-I have also created a wiki that will outline my journey on becoming a Python developer and software developer overall.
+This repo will be where I store my progress as I learn Python.